-For the four supervisory cycles assessed in this audit, DER planned 102 targeted examinations but completed only 43 (42 percent).
-Because a significant number of targeted examinations planned for the 2014 and 2015 supervisory cycles were completed after the supervisory cycle ended, the results were not discussed in the ROE or factored into the CAMELSO rating for those supervisory cycles.
+For the four supervisory cycles assessed in this audit, DER planned 90 targeted examinations but completed only 50 (56 percent).
+Because 8 targeted examinations planned for the 2014 and 2015 supervisory cycles were completed after their respective supervisory cycles ended, the results were not discussed in the ROE for that cycle or factored into the CAMELSO rating.
 For the 2014 and 2015 supervisory cycles, DER examiners were only permitted to make changes to supervisory plans for risk-related reasons and were required to obtain approvals for those changes and document the risk-related reasons.
-However, this requirement was often not followed: of the 64 planned targeted examinations for these cycles, 40 were not conducted or their disposition was not documented, and only 11 of the 40 documented risk-related reasons for the changes in the supervisory plans.
+However, this requirement was often not followed: of the 54 planned targeted examinations for these cycles, 28 were not conducted or their disposition was not documented, and only 4 of the 28 documented risk-related reasons for the changes in the supervisory plans.

 In past reports, we found that that FHFA lacked a sufficient number of examiners.
-In response, FHFA committed to add examiners and has added examiners.
-As this assessment shows, DER failed to conduct and complete more than half of the planned targeted examinations for the past four supervisory cycles.
-The reason repeatedly provided to us by DER officials for this failure was resource constraints, notwithstanding the consistent position of DER leadership as recently reiterated by FHFA senior leadership that DER has an adequate complement of examiners.
-For a federal financial regulator, responsible for supervising two Enterprises that together own or guarantee more than \$5 trillion in mortgage assets and operate in conservatorship, to fail to complete a substantial number of planned targeted examinations, including completing none of its 2015 planned targeted examinations for Fannie Mae within the 2015 supervisory cycle, is an unsound supervisory practice and strategy.
+In response, FHFA committed to add examiners and has added examiners.19 As this assessment shows, DER failed to conduct and complete just under half of the planned targeted examinations for the past four supervisory cycles.
+The reason provided to us in a number of instances by DER officials for this failure was resource constraints, notwithstanding the consistent position of DER leadership as recently reiterated by FHFA senior leadership that DER has an adequate complement of examiners.
+For a federal financial regulator responsible for supervising two Enterprises that together own or guarantee more than \$5 trillion in mortgage assets and operate in conservatorship, to fail to complete a substantial number of planned target examinations is an unsound supervisory practice and strategy.